 When you set Baby down for a nap, step away and let the central relationship in your world be about the two of you – for 20 minutes or so, at least.
 Watch a little TV, talk about your day, or cuddle in bed.
 This bit of time belongs to you.

 2. Baby as a house guest

-Just because Baby is in the room doesn’t mean he needs to be the center of attention all of the time.
+Just because Baby is in the room doesn’t mean they need to be the center of attention all of the time.
 That might sound a little harsh, but it’s true.
-You can love your baby, hold him close, and be attentive to his needs without letting hovering over him take up all of your time.
+You can love your baby, hold them close, and be attentive to their needs without letting hovering over them take up all of your time.

 Another tactic is to shift focus to your partner is to try and spend an evening giving your partner as much attention as you usually give Baby – and ask them if they’ll do the same for you.
 Dote on them, snuggle them, pay attention to what they might need or want, just like you do with Baby.
 You might discover something about how much time and energy you spend on Baby, and might figure out a way to balance that energy throughout your little family.

 3. Do something nice for yourselves at home

 In the same vein, it can help to occasionally declare that an evening is about the two of you.
 Cook a nice meal together or do whatever simple thing that the two of you enjoy together, on your own.
 It’s easy to forget to do this kind of reconnecting, and sometimes you just have to make an event out of it.